Cowboy Church Bass

 Saturday.
 We were going to start at the dam and then go up north.
 When we got

-to the ramp Saturday morning, there were 10 boats in
+to the ramp Saturday morning, there were 10 boats in front of us.
+The boats in

-front of us.
-The boats in front of us beat us to the dam.
-We fished it briefly
+front of us beat us to the dam.
+We fished it briefly and then went up north

-and then went up north where we expanded on the pattern.
-We caught most of our
+where we expanded on the pattern.
+We caught most of our fish on Saturday on the

-fish on Saturday on the double Willow leaf white spinner bait.
-We lost a
+double Willow leaf white spinner bait.
+We lost a monster fish on my first cast

-monster fish on my first cast with the spinner bait.
+with the spinner bait.
 I was very frustrated.
+Asking God why me.
+His answer was

-our North area was blown out, and we were not able to
+have faith.
+On day two, our North area was blown out, and we were not able to

 catch anything.
-So, we scrambled finally being able to
+So, we scrambled finally being able to catch some fish on crank

-catch some fish on crank baits around some docks further south with some
+baits around some docks further south with some cleaner water.
+We were able to

-was not a big one.
-I didn’t think we had enough for the win, but I was OK with it knowing God had blessed us and if he wanted us to
+but I was OK with it knowing God had blessed us and if he wanted us to win, we

-anniversary this year in May.
+in May.
 This is the first Classic that we have won.
-It is
+It is a very special win

-a very special win for us We are very thankful to God for the blessings to him
+for us We are very thankful to God for the blessings to him goes to the glory”.

 |